Shergarh, Rajasthan

 Shergarh is a village located in the Jodhpur District of Rajasthan state in western India.
-It is a panchayat village as well as being the tehsil headquarters for Shergarh tehsil.
+It is a panchayat village as well as being the tehsil headquarters for Srgar tehsil.

-History

-Before Sher Shah Suri's conquest, the town was known as Kōśavardhana.
-Hinduism, Buddhism, and Jainism thrived co-existentially in the area, as is evident from the various inscriptions dating back to at least the 8th century A.D.
-Accordingly to one epigraph, there flourished a great religious establishment of the Jains side by side with a Buddhist monastery and a Shaivite shrine.

-The Afghan emperor Sher Shah Suri is accused by `Abd al-Qadir Bada'uni and other Muslim historians for destroying old cities and in return founding new ones on their ruins after his own name.
-The medieval town is now mostly abandoned and its fort ruined.
-The old temple dedicated to Lakshmi Narayan was presumably built in 11th century AD and is still in existence.

 Demographics

 In the India census of 2001, Shergarh had a population of 6,054.
 Males constituted 3,160 of the population and females 2,894, for a gender ratio of 916 females per thousand males.